Visiting Windsor Castle: What You MUST Know

 Planning a trip to London and considering visiting Windsor Castle?
 If so, there are some things you should know.
 As the oldest and largest occupied castle in the world, Windsor Castle is a must-see for royal family fans.
-It’s the Queen’s official residence and favourite weekend home.
-She spends most of her private weekends at the Castle, which is also used for ceremonial and State occasions.

 The State Apartments feature some of the finest treasures from the Royal Collection.
 When Mr. Sunny and I visited, he enjoyed seeing the trophies of arms and armour that line the walls of the Grand Staircase and Grand Vestibule.
 The china museum captivated my attention.